The Ultimate Guide to Men’s Shirt Collars

 In a Snapshot: 10 Types of Shirt Collars and When to Wear Them

-Here’s a rundown of the 10 distinct collar types for men:
+Here is a rundown of 10 distinct collar types for men:

 1. Spread Collar—for formal and business-casual wear